List of Game of Thrones characters: House Baratheon

 is the wife of Stannis Baratheon who is kept locked in a tower on Dragonstone.
 She married Stannis sometime before the events of Robert's Rebellion.
+She is a member of House Florent of Brightwater Keep in the Reach.
 Selyse is a fervent worshiper of R'hllor and a supporter of Melisandre.
 She keeps the preserved corpses of her stillborn sons in jars in her chambers, seemingly even to Stannis's disgust, but expresses resentment over their daughter, Shireen, who suffers from greyscale and who Selyse sees as a demon, though she is only stopped from abusing her by Stannis.
 She later accompanies her husband to the Wall, and is present at the funeral of the Night's Watch brothers who died in the Battle of Castle Black.
 She witnesses Mance Rayder's execution and accompanies her husband on the march to Winterfell.
 After their army becomes trapped in a blizzard, she accepts Melisandre's advice to have Shireen sacrificed as a gift to the Lord of Light, only to recant in the last moments, refusing to stand by as her daughter burns to death.
 Restrained by Baratheon soldiers, she collapses in screams of agony.
 The next morning, Selyse hangs herself out of grief.